Swift River water near Athol Branch bridge Massachusetts

 If the Swift is too crowded or too rule-constrained for the day, compare the Millers River, Westfield River, or Farmington River before forcing a tiny-fly session.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 MassWildlife lists Swift River catch-and-release and artificial-lure timing by reach.
-Verify the current freshwater regulation and special-area language before fishing.
+Verify the current freshwater rule and special-area language before fishing.

 Route 9 area